iviviano/Algorithms/Grading/HW2.md

 Problem  4:         9/10 This strategy overcomplicated the delete-sublist? function.
 It failed on the (delete-sublist '(x y z) '(a b x y z c)).
 Your function returned '((a b) c) instead of '(a b c).
 No points off, but append will not be allowed on future homeworks unless otherwise noted.
 Problem  5:         8/10 Your base case is wrong for nest. (nest '()) should return '() instead of '(()).
 Problem  6:         10/10
 Problem  7:         9/10 Again, there is a simpler way to do exchange.
 Try to do it without a helper function based on the structure of lst.
-Your implementation failed
+Your implementation didn't work on singletons
 Problem  8:         -1/10
 TOTAL:              /100
 ```